Gallows or guillotines? The chilling debate on TheDonald.win before the Capitol siege.

 Another user wrote of the presidential vote certification process scheduled for Jan.
 6, “If they ‘certify’ biden, we storm capitol hill.
 Executions on the steps.”

-Another user gave detailed instructions for a prolonged attack, writing “Keep your guns hidden (outside DC proper), walk into DC (good boots a must), bring your plate carrier, your flag, radio and charging kits {NO PHONES), your trauma kits (3 tourniquets, quick clot, packing), gas mask and extra filter (you need to be clean shaven), water (3L minimum per person) and food ...
+Another user gave detailed instructions for a prolonged attack, writing “Keep your guns hidden (outside DC proper), walk into DC (good boots a must), bring your plate carrier, your flag, radio and charging kits (NO PHONES), your trauma kits (3 tourniquets, quick clot, packing), gas mask and extra filter (you need to be clean shaven), water (3L minimum per person) and food ...
 How many people can a dead patriot save? none.”

 The same user also suggested “180 rounds minimum for main rifle, another 50 for sidearm, per person.”